gen-mind/fine-tuning/readme.md

 ## 📘 **Theory**
-For a deeper dive into fine-tuning LLMs, you can explore the detailed concepts in .
-Below is a brief outline of the key concepts:
-<
 Fine-tuning builds on the foundation of transfer learning.
 By adapting a pre-trained LLM to a specific domain or task, you achieve higher accuracy and relevance without the need to train from scratch.
 Fine-tuning involves adjusting the model's weights based on a smaller dataset that’s specific to the task, improving domain-specific performance.
-Some of the fine-tuning methods are: Supervised Fine-Tuning (SFT) and Reward Modelling: RLHF and DPO
+Some of the fine-tuning methods are: Supervised Fine-Tuning (SFT) and Reward Modelling (RLHF and DPO)

+### Full Training vs. Low-Rank Adaptation (LoRA) Training
+When fine-tuning an LLM, there are two approaches:
+- **Full Training**: Involves updating all model parameters, which can be computationally expensive and time-consuming, especially for large models.
+- **LoRA (Low-Rank Adaptation)**: A more efficient method that updates only a smaller subset of model parameters, reducing computational cost and training time.
+LoRA allows for the fine-tuning of large models with fewer resources by adjusting a smaller, low-rank matrix while keeping the rest of the model frozen.

 ### Supervised Fine-Tuning (SFT)
 Supervised Fine-Tuning (SFT) involves training the model on labeled data, where both the